 b. reacting “X”, as obtained in step (a), with a compound of Formula __ in presence of __, to give “Y”. [e.g. a process step preparing a final product “Y” from “X”]

-Further we can include a claim only on the intermediate compound itself.
-For example, simply as: A compound “X” and/or including a claim for stronger protection which can be like, “A compound “X” for use as an intermediate in preparation of “Y”.
-This ways, this claim will give better protection in case someone makes this intermediate by circumventing the claim 1
+Further, we can include a claim only on the intermediate compound itself.
+For example, simply as: A compound “X” and/or including a claim for stronger protection which can be like, “A compound “X” for use as an intermediate in the preparation of “Y”. these ways, this claim will give better protection in case someone makes this intermediate by circumventing the claim 1

-US Market has been and is one of the most sought after markets for Indian API manufactures. who have been developing novel processes/intermediates for the manufacture of important APIs and patenting in US.
+US Market has been and is one of the most sought after markets for Indian API manufactures. who has been developing novel processes/intermediates for the manufacture of important APIs and patenting in the US?
 However only patenting is not enough, it is how well the patent is protected and enforced against the infringers to reap out the best benefits from the US market.
-Thus understanding of the US Process Patent Legislation and the judicial decisions on “material change” exception is essential.
+Thus the understanding the US Process Patent Legislation and the judicial decisions on the “material change” exception is essential.

 About the Author: